Valuing Mineral Rights

 - Location of the Property – Another important factor in determining the value of mineral rights is your actual location.
 In terms of mineral rights, location refers not so much to a city or state as the actual quality of the ground that a property is located on.
 In other words, property rich in a certain mineral is likely to be more valuable than property that is not.
 Similarly, property with a greater number of acres will be more valuable than property with fewer.

 Determining mineral value rights is complex, and people should be especially cautious not to use any unreliable or unproven methods of calculation.
-One common mistake made by many people is basing their opinion on what they learned a neighbor sold mineral rights for.
+One common mistake made by many people is basing their opinion on what they learned a neighbor sold mineral rights for and using that number to calculate some kind of average price.
 While the property next door would seem like a logical comparison for what a person should expect, several factors could dramatically increase or decrease your own value compared to your neighbor’s.
 For example, the difference in your leasing rates can make an enormous impact.
 Another common mistake is relying on outdated information.
 The market can change drastically from month to month, so using even slightly old information can be an error.

 Factors That Go Into the Cost of Mineral Rights

 - Activity – As previously mentioned, your proximity to current production plays a major role in determining the value of your mineral rights.
 Increased activity in your area generally means increased mineral rights values.

 - Basic geology of your property – Mineral deposits are not evenly distributed, and companies need to make complex assessments in order to determine the estimated recovery.

 - Current market value – The market value of the minerals on your property.
 Commodities pricing will play a fairly important role in how the offer you receive will be calculated.